BabylonJS/Documentation/content/How_To/material/Node_Material.md

 If `ALPHATEST = 1`, the computed value is `alphaCutOff`, which is the expected input for `Discard.cutoff` in that case (alpha testing is enabled).

 If `ALPHATEST = 0`, the computed value is `-1 + alphaCutOff`.
 As `alphaCutOff` is a value between 0 and 1, `-1 + alphaCutOff` will always be lower or equal to 0.
-So, `Discard.cutoff` <= 0 in that case, meaning the fragment will never be discarded (which is the expected result when alpha testing is disabled).
+So, `Discard.cutoff` &lt;= 0 in that case, meaning the fragment will never be discarded (which is the expected result when alpha testing is disabled).

 You could also have used `Lerp(0, alphaCutOff, ALPHATEST)` as the input for `Discard.cutoff`, but it's likely that the addition + subtraction used above is faster than a `Lerp` on GPUs (would need some benchmarking to be sure), even if it's by a small (negligible) margin.